uperl/Test2-Plugin-FauxHomeDir/README.md

 ## real\_home\_dir

-Returns the real home directory as detected during initilzation.
-If initilization hasn't happened then this will return `undef`.
+Returns the real home directory as detected during startup.
+If initialization hasn't happened then this will return `undef`.

 # CAVEATS